JuliDeri/JuliDeri/README.md

 # Hi, I'm Julian 👋

-I am a dedicated technologist with a background in **Wirtschaftsmathematik**.
+I am a dedicated technologist with a background in **Mathematics**.
 I'm constantly learning and improving my skills, and I recently started to work on projects that combine hardware and software.

 ### 🔧 Technologies & Tools
 - Software Development and Analytics